Darla Bostick’s Art Workshop/Retreat

 If you choose to add hiking, fishing or horseback riding, come prepared.

-Optional: Small portable desk light could be useful at night--bring an extension cord if it plugs.
+Optional: Small portable desk light could be useful at night--bring an extension cord if it plugs and some blue painter's tape for use on the floor to prevent tripping.
 Our room is not real bright after dark.

 Address labels so you can put your name on the new materials you receive (yours will look like everyone else's!)